Babki Oleckie

 Babki Oleckie is a village in the administrative district of Gmina Olecko, within Olecko County, Warmian-Masurian Voivodeship, in north-eastern Poland.
-It lies approximately 6 km north of Olecko and 136 km east of the regional capital Olsztyn.
 It is part of the region of Masuria.

 History

 Babki was founded in 1562 by Piotr Klimaszewski and Marcin Czerwonka, who bought land to establish a village.
 As of 1600, the population of the village was solely Polish.
 A mill was built before 1640.
 In 1938, during a massive campaign of renaming of placenames, the government of Nazi Germany renamed it to Lagenquell in attempt to erase traces of Polish origin.
 In 1939, it had a population of 399.
 Following Germany's defeat in World War II, in 1945, the village became again part of Poland and its historic Polish name was restored with the addition of the adjective Oleckie after the nearby town and county seat of Olecko to distinguish it from other villages of the same name in Poland.